Exporting & Importing Package APIs

 The example covered in this document shows an interface that has functions exported.
 However, for interfaces that export only types, no -api- world (like server-template-dot-os-api-v0 here) is required.
 Instead, the WIT API alone suffices to export the types, and the importer writes a world that looks like this, below.
 For example, consider the chat template's api/ and its usage in the test/ package:

-kit n my_chat
+kit n my-chat

-cat my_chat/api/my_chat\:template.os-v0.wit
+cat my-chat/api/my-chat\:template.os-v0.wit

-cat my_chat/test/my_chat_test/api/my_chat_test\:template.os-v0.wit
+cat my-chat/test/my-chat-test/api/my-chat-test\:template.os-v0.wit

 API Function Definitions